 Distributable Earnings differs from net income before provision for income taxes, computed in accordance with U.S. GAAP in that it does not include depreciation and amortization, unrealized performance allocations and related compensation expense, unrealized gains (losses), share-based compensation, net income attributable to non-controlling interests, charges (credits) related to corporate actions and non-recurring items.
 Such items, if applicable, charges (credits) related to corporate actions and non-recurring items include: charges associated with acquisitions or strategic investments, changes in the tax receivable agreement liability, corporate conversion costs, amortization and any impairment charges associated with acquired intangible assets, transaction costs associated with acquisitions, impairment charges associated with lease right-of-use assets, gains and losses from the retirement of debt, charges associated with contract terminations and employee severance.
 Distributable Earnings is not a measure of performance calculated in accordance with U.S. GAAP.
 Although we believe the inclusion or exclusion of these items provides investors with a meaningful indication of our core operating performance, the use of Distributable Earnings without consideration of the related U.S. GAAP measures is not adequate due to the adjustments described herein.
-This measure supplements and should be considered in addition to and not in lieu of the results of operations discussed further under "Combined Results of Operations" prepared in accordance with U.S. GAAP.
+This measure supplements and should be considered in addition to and not in lieu of the results of operations discussed further under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Components of our Results of Operations-Combined Results of Operations in accordance with U.S. GAAP.
 Our calculations of Distributable Earnings may differ from the calculations of other investment managers.
 As a result, these measures may not be comparable to similar measures presented by other investment managers.